ebcoop/rulesandpolicies/Rules.md

 ## Part 5 Rules

-#### 58 Amendments and copies of rules (CNL ss57 & 60â€“63)
+#### 58 Amendments and copies of rules (CNL ss57 & 60–63)

 1. Any amendment of the rules must be approved by special resolution.
-However, if model rules are adopted in the manner specified under section 65(a) of the Law, any amendments to the model rules as notified by the Registrar are included in the co-operativeâ€™s rules without the need for a special resolution.
+However, if model rules are adopted in the manner specified under section 65(a) of the Law, any amendments to the model rules as notified by the Registrar are included in the co-operative’s rules without the need for a special resolution.

 > **Note.** Section 60 of the Law permits the Registrar to specify classes of rules that must not be changed without first obtaining the approval of the Registrar.
 A co-operative should check whether any prior approval is required before the change is put to a special resolution vote.